 To view the images in this Poland travel photo gallery FULL SIZE, click on any of the individual images below to bring up the gallery.
 Please share them on Pinterest.
 If you use any of them, please link back to this page in your post.

-I loved our time in Bydgoszcz because it’s a small town that gives you more of a feel of Polish life.
+I loved our time in Bydgoszcz because it’s a small town where you can really get a feel for Polish life.
 It’s charming and sophisticated with its Old Town Market Square, mystical Gothic Cathedral and stunningly modern Opera Nova opera house.
-You can walk along the Brda Riverwalk, enjoy traditional Polish food at the Karczma Młyńska restaurant built in 1873, or have a Zywiec beer at a local brewery.
+Walk along the Brda Riverwalk, enjoy traditional Polish food at the Karczma Młyńska restaurant built in 1873, or have a Zywiec beer at a local brewery.
 We stayed at the Hotel Sloneczny Mlyn which was the center of all the festival’s parties.